kako57/kako57.github.io/content/posts/espionage_pwn.md

 Now this one is a bit more interesting.
 It has something to do with cryptography, and how we pad encrypted messages.

-I actually learned about how this AES-CBC works from work last week, so I was able to solve this challenge pretty quickly, and get first blood!
+I actually learned about how AES-CBC works from work last week, so I was able to solve this challenge pretty quickly, and get first blood!

 ### What is AES-CBC, and block ciphers?